orpheus-db/implementation/README.md

 ### Features
 OrpheusDB is built using [PostgreSQL][postgressite] and [Click][clicksite], a command line tool written in Python.
 Our current version supports advanced querying capabilities, using both the SQL queries and the git-style version control commands.

-Users can operate on collaborative versioned datasets(CVD) much like they would with source code version control.
-The _checkout_ command allows users to materialize one or more specific versions of a CVD as a newly created regular table within a relational database or as a csv file; the _commit_ command allows users to adds a new version to CVD by making the local changes made by the user on their materialized table or the csv file visible to others.
-Moreover, we also support commands, including _init_, _create\_user_, _config_, _whoami_, _ls_, _db_, _drop_, and _optimize_.
+Users can operate on collaborative versioned datasets (CVD) much like they would with source code version control.
+The _checkout_ command allows users to materialize one or more specific versions of a CVD as a newly created regular table within a relational database or as a csv file; the _commit_ command allows users to add a new version to CVD by making the local changes made by the user on their materialized table or on their exported csv file visible to others.
+Other commands we support are _init_, _create\_user_, _config_, _whoami_, _ls_, _db_, _drop_, and _optimize_.

-OrpheusDB also supports the use of SQL commands on versioned datasets via the command line using the _run_ command.
+OrpheusDB also supports the use of SQL commands on CVD via the command line using the _run_ command.
 It allows users to directly execute SQL queries on one or more versions of a dataset without table materialization.
 Moreover, it allows users to apply  aggregation functions grouped by version ids or identify versions that satisfy some property. <!-- TODO: UPDATE/INSERT/REMOVE -->

 ### Key Design Innovations
-* OrpheusDB is instead built on top of a traditional relational database, we inherit all of the benefits in the relational database systems "for free"
+* OrpheusDB is built on top of a traditional relational database, thus it inherits all of the benefits in the relational database systems "for free"
 * OrpheusDB supports advanced querying and versioning capabilities, via both the SQL queries and the git-style version control commands.
-* The data model and partition optimization algorithm in OrpheusDB provide efficient version control performance over large scaled datasets.
+* The data model and partition optimization algorithm in OrpheusDB provide efficient version control performance over large-scaled datasets.

 ### System Requirement